MohamedAslam-E/betasquirrel-task/README.md

 - `pwd` - Display current working directory path.
 - `cat` - Display contents of a file Ex: `cat README.md`
 - `mkdir` - to creat a new folder using github bash.
 - `cd ..` - change back to previous current directory path
+- `rm` - The rm command is used to remove a file.
+EX: `rm filename`
+- `clear` - To clear the screen EX:`clear`

 ## Git commands